mixelpixel/forked.one.adept.solana/notes/rust_resources.md

 ## Cargo.toml

-Just a configuration file for dependencies and such, like a package.json file for managing Node packages.
+A .toml or "TOML" file is just a configuration file for dependencies and such, like a package.json file for managing Node packages.

 per: https://en.wikipedia.org/wiki/TOML